The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and Cross-modal Divergence: Experimental Details

-\paragraph{Results.} As shown in \Cref{fig:grad_consistency_combined}, across both the spherical/cosine and compact/RBF regimes, the gradient alignment score increases monotonically with $N$ while the relative error decreases.
+\paragraph{Metrics and results.} We sweep $N\in\{4, 8, 16, 32, 64, 128, 256, 512, 1024\}$ and report two metrics: (i) \emph{gradient alignment} $\cos(\mathsf{g}_N, \mathsf{g}_{\mathrm{ref}})$, measuring directional accuracy; and (ii) \emph{relative error} ${\|\mathsf{g}_N-\mathsf{g}_{\mathrm{ref}}\|}/{\|\mathsf{g}_{\mathrm{ref}}\|}$, measuring magnitude deviation.
+Results are averaged over 20 random seeds; error bars indicate $\pm 1$ standard deviation across seeds.
+As shown in \Cref{fig:grad_consistency}, across both the spherical and RBF regimes, the gradient alignment score increases monotonically with $N$ while the relative error decreases.
 This confirms our theoretical claims: as the denominator concentrates, the stochastic InfoNCE gradient converges to the deterministic energy gradient.
 The rapid convergence (alignment $>0.95$ at $N=256$) suggests that the large-batch energy landscape is a faithful proxy for practical training dynamics even at moderate batch sizes.